 |CME/CE Credits:||2 CME/CE Credits available for $ 24.00 (non-SFCP Members) or $ 20.00 (SFCP Members)|

-The Masonic Center for Youth and Families (MCYAF) is a psychoanalytic and family systems services center that treats children, adolescence and families.
-This discussion by a group of clinicians from the Masonic Center for Youth and Families, will focus on the multi-generational treatment of a traumatized family.
+This discussion, by a group of clinicians from the Masonic Center for Youth and Families, will focus on the multi-generational treatment of a traumatized family.
 Presenters will discuss the simultaneous treatments with attention paid to overlapping themes, effect of the multiple therapies, and vicissitudes of the transference, counter-transference, and regressions in treatment.

 About the Presenters/Discussants: